cgwire/kitsu/docs/getting-started-production/README.md

 (See how to set your production fps [Create your first production]((../getting-started-production/README.md#create-your-first-production) )

- On the right part of the screen, you can see the full team of the department (depending on the assignments you made), the number of shots they have to do, the number of frames, seconds, and the average quota.
+ On the right part of the screen, you can see the full team of the department (depending on the assignments you made), the number of shots they have to do, the number of frames, seconds, and the average Quota.

- And the last column is the **Estimation**, to modify the estimation, hoover the line with your mouse and click the editing zone.
+ And the last column is the **Estimation**, to modify the estimation, hover the line with your mouse and click the editing zone.

  You can also select multiple shots simultaneously to edit them all the once.

  ![Estimation tab edit](../img/getting-started/tasktype_estimation_tab_edit.png)

- Every time you change the **Estimation** (in a number of days) on the right part, you can see in real-time that the **Average Quota** is updated.
+ Every time you change the **Estimation** (in the number of days) on the right part, you can see in real-time that the **Average Quota** is updated.